Yevgeni Bashkirov: Zagłębie Lubin

 On 26 February 2020, he signed with Polish club Zagłębie Lubin until the end of June 2020 with an extension option.
-Having made no appearances since September 2021 due to injuries, and with less than three months left on his contract, Bashkirov left Zagłębie by mutual consent on 12 April 2022.
+Having made no appearances since September 2021 due to injuries, and with less than three months left on his contract, Bashkirov left Zagłębie by mutual consent on 12 April 2022, partly due to pressure affected by the Russian Invasion of Ukraine.